jjadeb/UBCSalary/README.md

 - Machine Learning (clustering, natural language processing)

 ## Technologies
-The analysis and report was made in Jupyter notebooks, using python.
+The project was made in Jupyter notebooks, using python.

 ## Setup